kalilinux-png/ITS/README.md

 ## Developer Contact 👋

 <B> If you need some help in coding then contact me
-  if you have an idea about algo trading but not sure how to do that then contact me 👇 Fell  Free To Contact
+  if you have an idea about algo trading but not sure how to do that then contact me Fell  Free To Contact  Because I Love Metting New People  👇

 </p>
 * ✍  Mail at : kalilinuxuser5@gmail.com